samucosta13/if-goiano-tecnico/README.md

-# projetos if goiano 1
+# Informática para Internet
- Primeiros projetos do Médio + Técnico que ficaram legais.
+ Meus projetos do técnico no IF Goiano que ficaram legais!